JusthackOne/Blog-React-Node.js/README.md

-# Simple Online Market 📝
+# Simple Online Blog 📝

 Discover how to create your very own online blog complete with a dynamic news feed, user-friendly news editing capabilities, customizable tagging options, and a secure authentication system.
 Unleash your creativity and build a unique platform for sharing your thoughts and engaging with your audience.